The 10 Best Free Photo Editing Software – 2021

 If you want to give this advanced photo editor a try, but are not familiar with the discipline's jargon, you might want to start by taking a look at this glossary of photography terms.

 The + : Professional tools and features, open source program, developer support

 The - : Steep learning curve, no mobile version, cluttered interface

 Paint.NET was initially created by a Washington State University student as a replacement for Microsoft Paint.
 But the original drawing program has developed into an intuitive free photo editing software aimed at those looking for an easy-to-use free image editing software that offers high-quality results.

 The software has a clear and straightforward interface that supports hotkeys functions, making it a great option for inexperienced users who don’t want to spend a lot of time trying to figure out how the program works.
 Plus, this simplicity makes it possible to smoothly run Paint.NET on less powerful devices, such as notebooks.

-Despite being targeted to novice users, Paint.NET offers a wide arrange of photo editing tools including brightness, contrast, hue, curves, levels, layers, gradients, and unlimited undos.
-On top of that, the software supports plugins created by its ever growing community of developers on the software’s forum.
+Despite being targeted to novice users, Paint.NET offers a wide array of photo editing tools including brightness, contrast, hue, curves, levels, layers, gradients, and unlimited undos.
+On top of that, the software supports plugins created by the ever growing community of developers on the software’s forum.
 These plugins can be used to access more advanced features, such as the popular 3D rotate/zoom tool for image recomposition.